 - Homeowners saved $60.2 million in tax payments because of their protests.

 - Generally, homeowners saw little difference in performance whether they hired help or protested themselves.
-This is based on aggregate information across the country.

 - However, there are major differences in homeowner outcomes at the neighborhood and property levels.

 - If “help” fees averages 20% of the tax payment savings, this would result in a market size of $12 million for homeowner protests.

 Common Houston wisdom prevails: homeowners should balance the time it takes to file a protest themselves with the expected tradeoff in tax savings and fees from hiring help.

 Protests and outcomes are different based on geography